First In The Family

 10. Nurturing

-Being the third oldest in the family (after your parents essentially), it's natural for the oldest child to take on the "third-parent" kind of role within the family.
-It becomes your job to offer guidance, support, and care to your younger siblings as you tackle life challenges on your own first.
-This nurturing aspect is a good thing though - it makes you empathetic and more caring, qualities that will enrich your own relationships throughout life.
+As the third oldest in the family (after your parents essentially), it's natural for the oldest child to take on the "third-parent" kind of role.
+It becomes your job to offer guidance, support, and care to your younger siblings as you tackle your own life challenges in your own time.
+This nurturing aspect is a good thing though - it makes you empathetic and more caring, qualities that will improve your own relationships throughout life.

 Has anyone ever called you a perfectionist before?
 Well, the eldest child often has a love-hate relationship with perfectionism, usually born from the early pressures to set the bar high.
 The constant drive for excellence and perfection can manifest in your academics, hobbies, and even personal projects.
-While it's good to constantly push yourself to new heights, it can also lead to a lot of self-imposed stress that will hurt you mentally.
+While it's good to constantly push yourself to new heights, it can also lead to a lot of self-imposed stress.

-Since you're the first to face parental boundaries and expectations, as the oldest child, you likely had to learn how to be resilient at a young age.
+Since you're the first to face disappointment from parents, as the oldest child, you likely had to learn how to be resilient at a young age.
 You're quick to bounce back from setbacks, whether it's dealing with the challenges of being a good role model, or handling the weight of your parent's expectations.

-If you're the oldest child, you had a phase (no matter how short) where you were the only child.
-And so when your younger siblings started getting introduced, it's not uncommon for competitiveness to spark.
-This competitiveness extends beyond sibling rivalry though, pushing you to do well in school and extracurricular activities to get the recognition and validation you desire.
+There was a phase in your life (no matter how short it was) where you were the only child getting all the attention from your parents.
+And so when your younger siblings came into the picture, it's not uncommon for a bit of competitiveness to spark within you.
+This will slowly extend beyond just sibling rivalry though; it'll push you to succeed in school and extracurricular activities to get the validation you desire.

 14. Strong Work Ethic

-Are you a hardworker?
-If you're also an oldest child, it makes sense that you developed a strong work ethic early on since you're tasked with many responsibilities around the house.
-Oldest children work harder to achieve their goals because they understand and have been taught the value of diligence and perseverance at a young age.
+Hard-working and oldest child just go hand in hand with one another.
+It makes sense that you'd develop such a strong work ethic early on because you're tasked with so many responsibilities around the house.
+Oldest children tend to work harder to achieve their goals because they understand and have been taught the value of diligence and perseverance at a young age.

 It's not all rainbows and flowers - sometimes, the weight of expectations and the pressure of being the oldest can lead to higher levels of anxiety.
 Whether it's worrying about meeting parental standards, making the right decisions, or setting a positive example for their siblings, there are definitely a lot of stressors that can come with being the oldest child.
 Be strong!

 Having to deal with a range of challenges and changes that come with growing up, oldest children tend to be highly adaptive, especially when they're having to take on more responsibilities.
-You have the ability to adjust to new situations and environments with more ease, thanks to your early experiences.
-Whether it's being the oldest child, a good sibling, a mentor, or so on, you've also had to learn to be a multitude of different people depending on the situation.
+You have the ability to adjust to new situations with more ease thanks to your early experiences.
+Whether it's being the oldest child, a good sibling, a mentor, or so on, you've also had to learn to take on a multitude of different roles.

 17. Authoritative